fabric/fabric/docs/tutorial.rst

 Overview and Tutorial
 =====================

-This document provides a high level overview of how to use Fabric, starting with basic concepts and moving through progressively more complex (and realistic!) example code.
-It tries to leave in-depth explanations to the rest of the documentation, which is linked to in a number of places.
+This document provides a high level overview of Fabric's functionality and use, including a number of real-world examples.
+Throughout the tutorial, links will be provided to the rest of the documentation -- be sure to follow them for details on any particular topic.

-You will need Fabric :doc:`installed <installation>` in order to follow along.

 .. _introduction: